-InfraRed's Community A InfraRed Engagement Committee oversees the firm's community
+InfraRed's Community Engagement Committee oversees the firm's community engagement activities and charitable initiatives.

 The committee consists of a multi-disciplined team who represent a cross-section of staff, taking a genuine, handson role in promoting community engagement initiatives.
 Where possible, the committee looks to either to work collaboratively with, or leverage support from, business partners to maximise the outcomes generated from the initiatives undertaken.